SEN Information Report for The Harnser Federation,

 Every teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
 The Teacher Standards 2012 detail the expectations on all teachers, and we at Frettenham, Hainford and St Faiths Primary Schools are proud of our teachers and their development.
 The Teacher standards are available here.

 Our Teachers will use various strategies to adapt access to the curriculum, this might include using:

 Each learner identified as having SEN, is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
 The support is described on a provision map, which describes the interventions and actions that we undertake at Frettenham, Hainford and St Faiths Primary Schools to support learners with SEN across the year groups.
 We modify the provision map regularly and it changes termly, as our learners and their needs change.

-We currently employ 3 Higher Level Teaching Assistants (HLTAs), one at each school, who deliver some of the interventions in the provision map as coordinated by our SENCo.
+We currently employ 2 Higher Level Teaching Assistants (HLTAs) at Frettenham Primary School, who deliver some of the interventions in the provision map as coordinated by our SENCo.

-At Frettenham, Hainford and St Faiths Primary Schools we share the provision map with our colleagues in the Sprowston and Hellesdon Clusters so that we can learn from each other, and demonstrate what we offer for learners with SEN. We are also able to promote consistent practice across all the schools in our cluster ensuring equality of opportunity.
+At Frettenham, Hainford and St Faiths Primary Schools we share the provision map with our colleagues in the Sprowston Cluster so that we can learn from each other, and demonstrate what we offer for learners with SEN. We are also able to promote consistent practice across all the schools in our cluster ensuring equality of opportunity.

 Our provision map is shared with our SEN governor, Sue Hill, who is able to ensure that we monitor the impact of these interventions on learning across the school.